What is Radiation Therapy?

 Where will it take me?

 Radiation therapists in New Zealand work in the Departments of Radiation Oncology which are attached to hospitals in Auckland, Hamilton, Palmerston North, Wellington, Christchurch and Dunedin.
-There are also three private departments in Auckland, Tauranga and Christchurch which take students.
+There are also two private departments in Wellington, and Christchurch which take students.

 Employment opportunities are good, both in New Zealand and overseas.
 New Zealand trained radiation therapists are considered to have very high level skills and a broad range of knowledge.